mihneacristian/Master-s-Thesis-Lucrare-Dizertatie/README.md

-# Master-s-Thesis-Lucrare-Dizertatie
+Web GIS Application for Promoting the History and the Patrimony of Sibiu Aplicatie webGIS pentru promovarea istoriei si patrimoniului orasului Sibiu

-Master's Thesis / Lucrare Dizertatie - Aplicatie webGIS pentru promovarea istoriei si patrimoniului orasului Sibiu
+The application was built using: HTML, CSS, JS, Bootstrap and the ASP.Net framework.

-The website was built using: HTML, CSS, JS, Bootstrap and the ASP.Net framework.
-The project was created using Microsoft Visual Studio 2017.
+The project was built using Microsoft Visual Studio 2017.

 https://qgiscloud.com/mihneacristianpopa/Patrimoniu_Sibiu/mobile
 https://qgiscloud.com/mihneacristianpopa/Harta_web_Piata_Huet/mobile